 Intermediate Special Topics in Spanish uses a thematic approach to move students forward in their language across intermediate proficiency levels.
-In the course, students strengthen their skills within the three communicative modes (Interpretive, Interpresonal, and Presentational) and four skill areas (Reading, Writing, Speaking, and Listening) while deepening their understanding of target culture products and perspectives through the use of authentic texts and real-world tasks.
+In the course, students strengthen their skills within the three communicative modes (Interpretive, Interpersonal, and Presentational) and four skill areas (Reading, Writing, Speaking, and Listening) while deepening their understanding of target culture products and perspectives through the use of authentic texts and realworld tasks.
+Note: Course may not meet all colleges' entrance requirements.

-WL-906-1♥★

-Advanced Special Topics in Spanish - Honors
+WL-906-1♥★ Advanced Special Topics in Spanish - Honors Grades 11, 12 1 credit